quchen/articles/useful_techniques.md

 sameLength' (_:xs) (_:ys) = sameLength' xs ys
 ```

-Another example where `length` could be used is in a function that drops the last `n` elements from a list:
+Another example where `length` could be used is in a function that drops the last `n` elements from a list, naively implemented as

 ```haskell
 dropLast :: Int -> [a] -> [a]